Fish and Aquatic Life

 From: Turville-Heitz, Meg.
 1999.
 Lake Superior Basin Water Quality Management Plan.
 Wisconsin Department of Natural Resources, Madison, WI.

 Author Aquatic Biologist

-The Little Bois Brule River was assessed during the 2018 listing cycle; new total phosphorus sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+The Little Bois Brule River was assessed during the 2018 listing cycle; new total phosphorus sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.

 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2016 .
 See also 'monitoring' and 'projects'.